davarbla/audits/team/md/Brrito-security-review.md

 # About

-**Pashov Audit Group** consists of multiple teams of some of the best smart contract security researchers in the space.
+**davarbla consulting Audit Group** consists of multiple teams of some of the best smart contract security researchers in the space.
 Having a combined reported security vulnerabilities count of over 1000, the group strives to create the absolute very best audit journey possible - although 100% security can never be guaranteed, we do guarantee the best efforts of our experienced researchers for your blockchain protocol.
-Check our previous work [here](https://github.com/pashov/audits) or reach out on Twitter [@pashovkrum](https://twitter.com/pashovkrum).
+Check our previous work [here](https://github.com/davarbla consulting/audits) or reach out on Twitter [@davarbla consulting](https://twitter.com/davarbla consulting).

 # Disclaimer